-Action Details Example of Use You might create a set of Method Auto Record markers to record the action of various functions in the code, and a set of Stack Capture markers to record the
+Action Details Example of Use You might create a set of Method Auto Record markers to record the action of various functions in the code, and a set of Stack Capture markers to record the sequence of calls that cause those functions to be called.

+You could then create Sequence diagrams from the recordings under each set.
+Create a Marker Set To create a marker set from the Breakpoints & Markers window, click on the drop-down arrow on the 💷 icon and select the 'New Set' option.
+The 'New Breakpoint Marker Set' dialog displays; in the 'Enter New Set Name' field, type a name for the set, and click on the Save button.
+The set name displays in the text field to the left of the 'Set Options' icon.
+Alternatively, you can select the 'Save as Set' option from the 'Set Options' drop-down to make an exact copy of the currently-selected set, which you can then edit.
+Accessing Sets To access a marker set, click on the drop-down arrow on the text field to the left of the 'Set Options' icon, and select the required set from the list.
+The markers in the set are listed in the Breakpoints & Markers window.
+You would normally load a marker set prior to the point at which an action is to be captured.
 For example, to record a sequence involving a particular dialog, when you begin debugging you would load the set prior to invoking the dialog; once you bring up the dialog in the application, the operations you have marked are recorded.

-Add Markers to Set

-To add markers to a marker set, add each required marker to the appropriate line of code in the 'Source Code Viewer'.
+Add Markers to Set To add markers to a marker set, add each required marker to the appropriate line of code in the 'Source Code Viewer'.
 The marker is immediately added to whichever set is currently listed in the Breakpoints & Markers window.
 Each marker listed on the dialog has a checkbox in the 'Enabled' column; newly-added markers are automatically enabled, but you can disable and re-enable the markers quickly as you check the code.

-Storage of Sets

-When you create a marker set it is immediately saved within the model; any user using the model has access to that set.
+Storage of Sets When you create a marker set it is immediately saved within the model; any user using the model has access to that set.
 However, the Default set, which always exists for a model, is a personal workspace, is not shared and is stored external to the model.

-Delete a Marker from a Set Right-click on the marker and select the 'Delete Breakpoint' option.
+Delete a Right-click on the marker and select the

+Marker from a Set 'Delete Breakpoint' option.
 Delete a Set If you no longer require a marker set, access it on the Breakpoints & Markers window and select the 'Delete Selected Set' option from the 'Set Options' drop-down list.
 You can also clear all user-defined marker sets by selecting the 'Delete all sets' option; a prompt displays to confirm the deletion.

-- Marker Sets are very simple and flexible but, as they are available for use by any user of the model, they can be easily corrupted; consider these guidelines: - When naming a set, use your initials in the name and try to indicate its use, so that other model - users can recognize its owner and purpose - When using a set other than Default, avoid excessive experimentation so that you don't add - lots of ad-hoc markers to the set - Make sure you are aware of which marker set is exposed in the Breakpoints & Markers window as you can easily inadvertently add markers to the set that are not relevant to the code file the set was created for
+• Marker Sets are very simple and flexible but, as they are available for use by any user of the model, they can be easily corrupted; consider these guidelines:

+- When naming a set, use your initials in the name and try to indicate its use, so that other model users can recognize its owner and purpose lots of ad-hoc markers to the set as you can easily inadvertently add markers to the set that are not relevant to the code file the set was created for